 Water Changing Interval

 Always be careful when it comes to changing the water–Once every 5-7 days is the right interval.
 If you notice water getting pale or discolored before, then replace it before the schedule.
 Clean water will also allow you to keep a close eye on the development of the roots.

 Avoid using too hot or cold water.
 It’s good practice to use room-temperature water to save the plant from shock.
 Tap water usually contains fluoridated or chlorinated water, which causes brown leaves.
-And because of this, use purified, mineral, well, pond, borewell, or rainwater or let your tap water sit for a day to eliminate the chlorine.
+And because of this, use RO, mineral, well, pond, borewell, or rainwater, or let your tap water sit for a day to eliminate the chlorine.

 Any water-soluble balanced fertilizer will help in the development of the plant.
 Add 1/4 spoon in a gallon of water and transfer it to the jar.
 Stop feeding the plant for a while if you see burnt leaves due to overfertilization.
 You can also add fish aquarium water to the vase.
 It will work as a natural fertilizer.

 Benefits of Spider Plants